YatJam/resdiary_coding_challenge/README.md

 ## Solution
 This repository consists of three parts:
-1. a library implementing a `GroupArrayElements` method which meets the spec above
+1. a library implementing a `GroupArrayElements` method which meets the spec above:

+    - returns an array with contents of the `inputArray` divided into a number of parts specified by the `numOfParts` argument,
+    - if the `inputArray` cannot be divided equally, the final part contains the remainder,
+    - if `numOfParts` is more than the length of the `inputArray`, the result will contain empty arrays.
+Note: depending on the real-life requirements, this case could be handled to throw an exception instead.
 1. a Demo console application which takes user input, calls the `GroupArrayElements` on it, and presents the result back to the user
 1. unit tests written using xUnit